 About Us

 At the heart of Mirabilis Collective are its co-founders, Stephanie Nicholls and Tresna Stampalia, whose friendship and creative collaboration date back to their university days.
-Over the years, their shared journey through orchestras, chamber music ensembles, and Australian touring musical theatre productions revealed a common truth—women’s contributions to music were underrepresented on stage and in programming.
+Over the years, their shared journey through orchestras, chamber music ensembles, and Australian touring musical theatre productions led them to the same conclusion—that the music of women had been quietly, persistently left out of the repertoire.

-Mirabilis Collective was born from a vision to change that narrative, creating a space where women musicians could collaborate, perform, and champion one another’s work.
+Mirabilis Collective was born from a determination to change that—creating a space where women musicians could collaborate, perform, and champion one another's work.
 The ensemble brings together established and emerging artists, each contributing unique strengths and perspectives to a vibrant, evolving musical community.

 Join us at Mirabilis Collective as we connect, create, and inspire.
 Experience the power of women collaborating in music.